HilmiMubarok/alacritty-config/README.md

   - Insert: Insert
   - Delete: Delete

 Feel free to customize and enhance this configuration according to your preferences.
-Happy coding!